edmtsky/fix_mix_lock/README.md

       {:ranch, "2.1.0"},
       {:telemetry, "1.1.0"},
 ```
-next just copy-and-paste generated code into `deps` in your `mix.exs` file
+then just copy-and-paste generated code into `deps` in your `mix.exs` file.

 Note:
 In this particular example, you will need to fix the version for the `:ranch`